 ASC 740 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with ASC 740-20 and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
-There were \$131,597 of deferred tax liabilities as of March 31, 2023.
+There were no deferred tax liabilities, as of March 31, 2024, recorded in the accompanying consolidated balance sheets.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 The Company may be subject to potential income tax examinations by federal or state authorities.
 These potential examinations may include questioning the timing and amount of deductions, the nexus of income among various tax jurisdictions and compliance with federal and state tax laws.
 Management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.
-Tax years that remain open for assessment for federal and state tax purposes include the years ended December 31, 2019 through 2022.
+Tax years that remain open for assessment for federal and state tax purposes include the years ended December 31, 2020 through 2023.

 The Company's policy for recording interest and penalties associated with audits is to record such expense as a component of income tax expense.
-There wereno amounts accrued for penalties or interest as of March 31, 2023.
+There were no amounts accrued for penalties or interest as of March 31, 2024.